header source

 IODIR

-This sets the input/output of each pin.
-1 is input, 0 is output, and the default value is 0 (output).
-This time, we want to input, so we set all pins to 1.
+This sets the input/output for each pin.
+1 for input, 0 for output, default value is all 0 (output).
+Since we want input this time, we can achieve this by setting all pins to 1.

-However, as noted, the most significant bit must be 0.
+However, as stated in the Note, the most significant bit needs to be 0.

 GPPU